FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    * - 200
      - Hydraulic Structure Channel Inflow must be a Channel Element
-     - Check the invert elevation of the structure, the grid element elevation or the head reference elevation.
+     - Reposition the structure node onto a left bank node.

    * - 200
      - Time-Stage Elements Have a Stage Assigned that Was Less Than the Floodplain or Channel Bed Elevation.
        Stage Was Reset to the Bed Elevation
+     - Check the invert elevation of the structure, the grid element elevation or the head reference elevation.

    * - 200
      - If Ideplt is 0 in INFLOW.DAT and Irain is 0 in CONT.DAT,There is No Inflow to Be Plotted.